 Planning Code Section 295 generally prohibits new buildings that would cast new shadow on open space that is under the jurisdiction of the San Francisco Recreation and Park Commission between one hour after sunrise and one hour before sunset, at any time of the year, unless that shadow would not result in a significant adverse effect on the use of the open space.
 To determine whether the proposed project would conform to Section 295, a shadow fan analysis was prepared by Planning Department staff.
-This analysis concluded that the proposed project would not have the potential to cast new shadow on any property under the jurisdiction of the Recreation and Park Department.29 The proposed project would shade portions of nearby streets and sidewalks at times within the project block.
-These new shadows would not
+This analysis concluded that the proposed project would not have the potential to cast new shadow on any property

-25 Greenhouse Gas Analysis: Compliance Checklist for 1501 15th Street.
+Greenhouse Gas Analysis: Compliance Checklist for 1501 15th Street.
 January 21, 2011.
 This document is on file in Case No. 2008.1395E and available for public review at the Planning Department, 1650 Mission Street, Suite 400.

-26 Greenhouse gas emissions are typically measured in CO2E, or carbon dioxide equivalents.
+Greenhouse gas emissions are typically measured in CO2E, or carbon dioxide equivalents.
 This common metric allows for the inclusion of the global warming potential of other greenhouse gases.
 Land use project's, such as this, may also include emissions from methane (CH4) and nitrous oxide (N2O), therefore greenhouse gas emissions are typically reported at CO2E.

-27 SP= Service Population.
+SP= Service Population.
 Service population is the equivalent of total number of residents + employees.

-28 Greenhouse Gas Analyses for Community Plan Exemptions in Eastern Neighborhoods.
+Greenhouse Gas Analyses for Community Plan Exemptions in Eastern Neighborhoods.
 April 20, 2010.
 Memorandum from Jessica Range, MEA to MEA staff.
 This memorandum provides an overview of the GHG analysis conducted for the Eastern Neighborhoods Rezoning EIR and provides an analysis of the emissions using a service population metric.